Technetix Supplier Code of Conduct

 All supply partners must read and comply with the principles set out in the Technetix Anti-Bribery Policy, as amended from time to time.
 All supply partners must ensure that their directors, officers, employees, consultants and other representatives comply with the principles set out in the Technetix Anti-Bribery Policy and/or demonstrate that they have implemented policies which are substantially similar to the Technetix Anti-Bribery Policy and that such policy is enforced.

-Confidential information and intellectual property
+Information security and intellectual property

 Information provided to a supply partner by or about Technetix must be treated as confidential and only used for the supply of products and/or services to Technetix.